-It is essential to seek advice from a suitably qualified practitioner about your pet's behaviour, particularly if the issues involve aggressive behaviour towards people or other animals or involve fear or other distress for your pet.
+It is essential to seek advice from a suitably qualified practitioner about your pet's behaviour, who will work on veterinary referral, particularly if the issues involve aggressive behaviour towards people or other animals or involve fear or other distress for your pet.
+If unsure about someone's qualifications, seek further advice from your vet.

 "It's important that the behaviour expert identified is someone with the appropriate knowledge, skills and experience to treat your pet.
 Anyone can call themselves a behaviour expert, but many do not possess up-to-date knowledge or the necessary skills required to treat pets with behaviour problems.Inappropriate or outdated advice or methods may adversely affect your pet’s welfare and even make your pet’s behaviour problem worse."
 (RSPCA website).

-The cost of a behaviour consultation in or around Cambridge is £195.
+The cost of a full behaviour consultation in or around Cambridge is £195.
 This includes:

 History taking prior to the consultation including medical history from your vet